How to Spend TWO DAYS in Hiroshima: The Best 2-Day Itinerary

 Morning – Take a private guided tour around Hiroshima and Miyajima

-This is a full 8 hour day, but they really pack a lot into it!
-There are multiple departure times avaliable, but we selected the 9 am tour, which wrapped up around 5 pm.
-This way we had time to relax and have a leisurely morning before our guide picked us up at our hotel for our day of adventure.
+This is a full 8-hour day, but they really pack a lot into it!
+There are multiple departure times available, but we selected the 9 am tour, which wrapped up around 5 pm.
+This way, we had time to relax and have a leisurely morning before our guide picked us up at our hotel for our day of adventure.

 We began the day by visiting Hiroshima Peace Memorial Park, which was once the beating heart of the city.
 It was especially haunting to see the Genbaku dome, which was the only structure in the vicinity to have survived the blast.
 Then, visiting the museum and seeing the victims’ personal artifacts was very moving.